koisto/koisto.github.io/thm_easyctf.md

 ```

 ## Logging in using ssh
-So now with a user anme and password I was able to login to the machine using ssh.
+So now with a username and password I was able to login to the machine using ssh.

 ```
 $ ssh mitch@10.10.199.87 -p 2222